Skip to content

 What Directives Are

-Directives are markdown files that get injected into an agent's system prompt.
+Directives are markdown files injected into an agent's system prompt.
 They contain behavioral instructions, persona definitions, tool usage guidance, and anything else that shapes how the agent operates.
-Different sandboxes can receive different sets of directives, so you can give admin agents different instructions than regular group agents.
+Different sandboxes can receive different sets of directives, so admin agents and regular group agents can get different instructions.

 Convention-Based Resolution